 Brigitte Woosley / AP

-The prosecution rested Tuesday in the court-martial of Army Maj.
-Nidal Hasan, who could face the death penalty if he's convicted in a shooting spree that killed 13 people at Fort Hood, Texas, in 2009.
+A military jury recessed for the day Thursday after its first partial day of deliberations in the court-martial of Army Maj.
+Nidal Hasan in the shooting spree that killed 13 people at Fort Hood, Texas, in 2009.

 Watch US News crime videos on NBCNews.com